keboola/component-tableau-extract-refresh-trigger/README.md

 ## Tableau datasource specification

-The trigger application is executing tasks / schedules that are defined on datasources.
-Specify a list of datasources with extracts to trigger in this section.
-Note that there must be appropriate tasks/schedules set for all these sources otherwise the execution will fail
+The trigger application is executing tasks / schedules that are defined on data sources.
+Specify a list of data sources with extracts to trigger in this section.
+Note that there must be appropriate tasks/schedules set for all these sources otherwise the execution will fail.

 Each data source is uniquely defined by the `LUID`, which is only available via API and there's no way to retrieve it via the UI.
-For this reason the data source may be identified by several identifiers:
+For this reason the data source may be identified by several identifiers.

+**Steps to set up the data source:**

+1. Define data source name and optionally a tag.
+2. Define the refresh task type.
+If not present create it first in the extract definition in Tableau.
+3. After first run, look for the LUID outputted in the job log.
+4. Set up LUID parameter to fix the unique identification of the data source.

 ### Data source name